relativitydev/relativity-import-samples/README.md

   Please investigate dedicated code samples for .NET 7 or for PowerShell scripts.

-- As Kepler service - using Kepler's Proxy from Kepler framework and invoking endpoints as ordinary methods in client application.
-To do this Import.Service.SDK need to be installed in client application.
+> As Kepler service -

+ by using Kepler's Proxy from Kepler framework and invoking each endpoints as an ordinary methods in client application.
+To do this [Import.Service.SDK](importservicesdk) IS REQUIRED to be installed in client application.

         using (Relativity.Import.V1.Services.IImportJobController importJobController =_serviceFactory.CreateProxy<Relativity.Import.V1.Services.IImportJobController>()){